DeepHiveMind/HyperScale_Distributed_Smart_Secured_Enterprise-Grade-Product-Design/README.md

 Knowing how to design scalable systems will help one become a better architect, and certainly helps in crsytalizing one's **Business idea** take shape at scale.

-Building Hyper Scale Secured Resilient N-Tier Product System may appear as daunting as canvassing an Universe itself.
+Designing & architecting Hyper Scale Secured Resilient N-Tier Product System may appear as daunting as canvassing an Universe itself.
 There are very many moving dynamic aspects and nuances.
+This Repo unambiguously tries to simplify the wonderland of Product design.
 The repo and the asscoiated artefacts is a crux of
 - my deep industry experience of conceptualizing, budiling and operationizing market renowened credible Products in past
 - my continuous learning based on Engineering solutions shared with architect community by some of the very establsihed product companies such as **Airbnb/ NetFlix / Cloudera / LinkedIn Engineering / Pinterest Engineering / Uber Engineering / Walmart Labs Tech Blog / Amazon AWS / Facebook Engineering / Google Research Blogs** et al. Please click on the [Product Company Engineering blogs](https://github.com/shashank88/system_design#company-engineering-blog-links-), and take a quick holy dip into the same.

 ***
 This repository intends to offers